FareHarbor/fareharbor-docs/external-api/endpoints.md

   A formatted string that can be shown to customers.

-##### Planned: Arrival Information
+##### Arrival Information

-When a lodging is NOT provided during booking creation or transportation is not available for the specified lodging, arrivial information may be provided.
+Arrival information is intended for customers who are providing their own transportation.
+When a lodging is not provided during booking creation or transportation is not available for the specified lodging, arrivial information may be provided.
 When arrival information is available, the booking response will include an `arrival` property as shown in the example below.

 Example booking response with `arrival` property: